×

 All about Hawaiite and Laterite Properties

 Know all about Hawaiite and Laterite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Laterite belongs to Sedimentary Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Laterite is Earthy, Massive, Porphyritic.
 Hawaiite appears Dull and Soft and Laterite appears Rough and Banded.
-The luster of Hawaiite is not available while that of Laterite is dull.
+The luster of Hawaiite is while that of Laterite is dull.
 Hawaiite is available in black, brown, light to dark grey colors whereas Laterite is available in brown, buff, red colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Laterite are an oil and gas reservoir, source of bauxite, used in aquariums.